codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 If you've installed the Codefresh runner on [EKS](https://aws.amazon.com/eks/) or any other custom cluster (e.g. with kops) in Amazon you need to configure it properly to work with EBS volumes in order to gain [caching]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipeline-caching/).

+> Important:
+  For Kubernetes 1.23 and higher, you must install the `ebs-csi-driver` _before_ upgrading the cluster.
+If this driver is _not installed before upgrade_, there are problems with the `dind` pods and volumes that prevent you from running builds.

 > This section assumes you already installed the Runner with default options: `codefresh runner init`

 **Prerequisites**

-`dind-volume-provisioner` deployment should have permissions to create/attach/detach/delete/get ebs volumes.
+* `dind-volume-provisioner` deployment should have permissions to create/attach/detach/delete/get EBS volumes.
+* `ebs-csi-driver` for Kubernetes 1.23 and higher

 There are 3 options:
 * running `dind-volume-provisioner` pod on the node (node-group) with iam role